ibm-cloud-docs/EventStreams/index.md

       4. Keep the defaults set in the rest of the topic creation, click **Next** and then **Create topic**.

       5. The topic appears in the table.
-Congratulations, you have created a topic!
+You have created a topic!

 2. {: #create_credentials_step notoc} **Create credentials**